 Enneagram Movies and TV Shows: Spotting Character Types in Your Favorite Films

-The Enneagram offers a lens to analyze not only people you know but also fictional characters.
-Here's a glimpse into how the Enneagram can add depth to your movie and TV show experiences by helping you spot character types:
+Typing fictional characters is a great way to understand the Enneagram's core motivations in action.
+Here’s a glimpse into how the Enneagram can add a new layer of depth to your movie and TV show experiences by helping you spot the nine types.

 The Reformer (Type 1):

-• Look for: Characters who are idealistic, rule-abiding, and have a strong sense of right and wrong.
+• Look for: Characters who are idealistic, disciplined, and have a strong, often rigid sense of right and wrong.
+They are motivated by a need to be good and improve the world (or at least their corner of it).

 The Helper (Type 2):

-• Look for: Characters who are nurturing, supportive, and driven to connect with and help others.
+• Look for: Characters who are nurturing, supportive, and generous.
+They are driven to connect with and help others, but may struggle to acknowledge their own needs.

 The Achiever (Type 3):

-• Look for: Characters who are goal-oriented, image-conscious, and motivated by achievement and recognition.
+• Look for: Characters who are goal-oriented, charismatic, and motivated by achievement and recognition.
+They are conscious of their image and how they are perceived by others.

 The Individualist (Type 4):